 Rooibos tea plantations near Clanwilliam in the Cederberg area of the Western Cape.

 South Africa’s climate, which is temperate and semi-arid, is suitable for the production of two indigenous South African teas, rooibos and honeybush.
-These two unrelated species are endemic to the Western Cape Province.
+These two unrelated species are endemic to the Western Cape Province in South Africa.

-Both of these teas can be used as green (unfermented) or as ‘normal’ tea and have medicinal qualities, in part due to high levels of antioxidants.
+Both of these teas in South Africa can be used as green (unfermented) or as ‘normal’ tea and have medicinal qualities, in part due to high levels of antioxidants.

 By Marinda Louw